EndPointCorp/end-point-blog/2023/02/migration-tips-and-tricks.md

 My remaining tips apply to almost any programming project.
-First, **use source control, and commit your code to it often.** I can't count how often I've been grateful the git repository had a backup of my work, or made my work accessible to fill some unexpected need on some other system, nor can I count how many times I've been stuck because someone else didn't commit their code so I couldn't get at it when I needed it.
+First, **use source control, and commit your code to it often.** I can't count how often I've been grateful the Git repository had a backup of my work, or made my work accessible to fill some unexpected need on some other system, nor can I count how many times I've been stuck because someone else didn't commit their code so I couldn't get at it when I needed it.
 Let's not talk about how many times I've